-Prior approval is a cost saving tool designed by insurance companies to ensure that doctors don’t order unnecessary tests or treatments and that prevents patients from abusing certain medications.
+Prior approval is a cost saving tool designed by insurance companies to ensure that doctors don’t order unnecessary tests or treatments and prevents patients from abusing certain medications.
 However, the pain that preauthorization can cause patients is well-documented, and physicians also suffer under the current process.

 Prior approval frustrates office staff and costs practices time they don’t have and money that could be better spent.
 In fact, a 2009 study of primary care practices found that the mean annual labor cost to obtain insurance authorizations was $47,707 per full-time physician.
 In a 2012 study authors concluded that “prior authorization is a measurable burden on physician and staff time.”
 Things have not improved since then.

 Even when the practice has submitted a request in a timely way, the patient’s insurance plan may not pay for a prescribed medication or test.
 Insurance companies can deny a request for prior notification for many reasons, including: